 - The Kalka-Shimla express runs through a massive stretch of 806 bridges, 103 tunnels and 18 stations.

 - Kasol is famous by the nickname of ‘Mini Israel’ perhaps because of its maximum tourists being that of Israeli origin and so most of the shops and inns to bear hoarding in the Hebrew language.
 Moreover, the clothes, goods and food, especially pita bread and hummus also give you the feeling of being in Israel.

 - Himachal Pradesh proudly holds the title of being the second least corrupt state of India after Kerala.

 - Malana, a fairly unexplored and hidden village in Himachal Pradesh is also famous by the name of ‘The Village of Taboos’ which is mainly because of their strict rules of no outsider touching any wall or belonging of the residents.

 - Malana is also one of the oldest democracies and interestingly it has its own set of Greek-resembling beliefs and ways.
 They even consider themselves to be the descendants of Alexander the Great and consider non-Malanis as inferior and untouchables.
-That must explain the above fact.
-The village is also infamous as a weed-tourist destination.
-In fact, it has won the title of ‘Best Hashish’ twice; once in the year 1994 and again in 1996 at High Times magazine Cannabis Cup.
+One of the facts is that the area is known for being a weed-tourist hotspot.
+The excellent quality of the dry herbs available here often draws tourists from all over the world.
+People can use this in joints and in some cases in dry vaporizers (learn more about how dry vaporizers function).
+In fact, this place has won the title of ‘Best Hashish’ twice; once in the year 1994 and again in 1996 at High Times magazine Cannabis Cup.